 You can also use a name in another language that has the same name meaning as an existing business entity.
 For example, you could name your business “Gallo Rojo LLC,” even if a “Red Rooster LLC” already exists.

 How can you tell if the name you’d like to use is already attached to another Texas business?
-The simplest method is using the Secretary of State SOSDirect website, which enables the public to look up records for existing business entities.
+Our Texas business entity search page can guide you.

 If you do find an existing entity with the name you want or something very similar, you have two options.